PrefectHQ/prefect/docs/getting-started/installation.md

 ### Install SQLite on RHEL

-The following steps are needed to install an appropriate version of SQLite on Red Hat Enterprise Linux (RHEL).
+The following steps are needed to install an appropriate version of SQLite on Red Hat Custom Linux (RHEL).
 Note that some RHEL instances have no C compiler, so you may need to check for and install `gcc` first:

 <div class="terminal">
 ```bash